 - ½ cup brown sugar, packed

-- 1 tsp fresh orange zest (about 1 large orange)
+- 1 teaspoon fresh orange zest (about 1 large orange)

 - Add all the ingredients to the pot and saute to melt the sugar and release a little pineapple juice, about 3 minutes.